unlock-protocol/docs/docs/governance/README.md

 The community of token holders is the Unlock DAO.

-Unlock Inc., despite being the original builders of the protocol, are just like any other token holders and do not have more "power" or control on the protocol and its smart contracts.
+Unlock Labs, despite being the original builders of the protocol, are just like any other token holders and do not have more "power" or control on the protocol and its smart contracts.

 Governance can happen at multiple levels, and we encourage the community to create their own decision making processes.
 As of now, we use both on-chain governance through the DAO contract, and off-chain governance through Snapshots.

-Unlock Inc. has already allocated a significant amount of the pre-mined governance tokens to the DAO contract.
+Unlock Labs has already allocated a significant amount of the pre-mined governance tokens to the DAO contract.
 At this point, the community has full control over these tokens and Unlock Inc. does not have a mechanism to bypass the governance process.

 Off-chain governance is non-binding.
 As part of our effort to decentralize further, Unlock Inc. will allocate tokens as grants, via retro-active funding and other mechanisms.
 We reserve the right to do any of these things in alignment with our goal to remain compliant with regulations.